Lavender-C/portfolio-site/README.md

 <i>High Priority</i>
 - [ ] Fix the main content window so its bigger and anchored to the bottom
-- [ ] Add text to the rest of the tabs
+- [ ] Add text to the rest of the Browser window tabs
-- [ ] Organize buttons/links on profile window
+- [x] Organize buttons/links on profile window
+- [x] Fix resume PDF button

 <i>Future Plans</i>